The UCD Process

 A project might start with a novel idea, a problem or a question, the so-called' research question'.
 At this point, we are starting with a white canvas.
 We are open to meet the potential user and try to gain a better understanding, namely a generative method.
 We could have an idea or a product to put in the users' hands.
 We then want to see how that might meet their goals, namely an evaluative method.

 Whatever the way, it is essential to understand what question you are trying to answer.
-'Understand' a reflective phase where a researcher can look for previous work.
+'Inspiration' a reflective phase where a researcher can look for previous work.
 One may need to search across disciplines and neighbouring technologies for past examples.
 Now is the time to talk to stakeholders to understand business needs.

 Here, I prefer to be mindful of the human values the offering addresses (Being Human-HCI in the year 2020).
 So I can design with a purpose to augment their life experience, change a behaviour.
 The impact of the solution should be defined from the onset, so it is measurable (i.e. KPI's).
 For example, is the application allowing the user to communicate, socialise?
-Is it enabling them to be creative or be productive in a more effective way?
+Is it enabling them to be creative or be productive in a more effective way?How much more than before?

 Design is a creative phase.
 Either I am designing a Research plan, a discussion guide or a low-fidelity prototype.
 As a researcher, I draw from a list of research methods to mix what will best answer the question we set out to answer.
 I might observe, interview or facilitate a workshop with a group of related participants.
 As a designer, I draw from an array of components in my Library to form a primary User Interface (UI) or prototype to test.